-Scan the QR code to view our awards
+Please scan here to view our awards.

 Branding

 Asia Pacific Energy Capital Assembly (APAC) 2024 Awards

 National Oil Company of the Year (PETRONAS)

 PETRONAS was named National Oil Company of the Year for the second consecutive year, a recognition of excellence in the Asia Pacific energy sector.
 Evaluated by 28 industry experts, the award highlights our innovation, leadership in energy transition and commitment to achieving net zero carbon emissions by 2050.